carrot/roots-buildpack/readme.md

 ## Acknowledgements
 - The majority of the buildpack logic is based off of Heroku's own [zeke/harp-buildpack](https://github.com/zeke/harp-buildpack), so thank you Zeke.
-- The static server of choice is [divshot/superstatic](https://github.com/divshot/superstatic) made by the folks at [Divshot.io](http://divshot.io).
+- [Charge](https://github.com/carrot/charge) was inspired by the folks at [Divshot.io](http://divshot.io) and their [Superstatic](http://github.com/divshot/superstatic) project.
 Despite being in the static serving business, they chose to make this project open-source and that is super commendable.

 ## License